 Photo by Rachel Lynette French on Unsplash

-A praise and worship song must also have a purpose.
+A praise and worship song must have a purpose.
 This seems obvious.
 Of course, they all have one general purpose: to bring a group of people into the praise and worship of the triune God.
-For a song to effectively achieve this general purpose, it needs to have a narrower one as well.&url=https://trentdejong.com/worship-songs-with-focus/" data-link="https://twitter.com/share?text=An+excellent+praise+and+worship+song+will+hold+together%3B+it+will+be+unified+around+a+purpose--a+very+specific+purpose..+%23worshipleader+%23praiseandworship+%23worshipsong+%23praisesong+%23worshipsongwriting&via=">&url=https://trentdejong.com/worship-songs-with-focus/" rel="nofollow noreferrer noopener" target="_blank">An excellent praise and worship song will hold together; it will be unified around a purpose--a very specific purpose.Click To Tweet
+For a song to effectively achieve this general purpose, it needs to have a narrower one as well.An excellent praise and worship song will hold together; it will be unified around a purpose--a very specific purpose.Click To Tweet

-An excellent song will hold together; it will be unified around a purpose–a very specific purpose.
+An excellent song will hold together; it will be unified around a central purpose.

-All our songs are generally about God and some aspect of the Christian life.
+All our songs are generally about God and the Gospel as it intersects the Christian life.
 If you are writing a song that praises God, narrow it to praise just one of the persons of the Trinity.
 But you can be still more specific.
 If you are writing about God the Father, narrow it to one which praises God as a father, or for his Creation, or for his strength to overcome what opposes us, or his grace to save us, or his providence, or his love, or any number of specific things for which we could praise him.
 Of course, this narrowing of purpose might mean your song won’t be sung as often, but it will be sung longer because it will lead to more meaningful worship.

 Once you’ve settled on a narrow purpose, everything in the song will serve it.
-We’ve already discussed diction here and here.
-Diction serves the central purpose.
-So do music and instrumentation.
-Every aspect of the lyrics is also oriented toward this purpose: rhyme, sound, imagery, figures of speech, rhythm and meter, and everything else that constitutes the song.
+Music and instrumentation will serve the purpose and most songwriters have a good handle on this because they are musicians.
+But every aspect of the lyrics will serve this purpose as well.
+We’ve already discussed diction here and here; diction serves the central purpose.
+But there’s more.
+Rhyme, sound, imagery, figures of speech, rhythm, and meter, and everything else that constitutes the song, will contribute to this central purpose, or at least not detract from it.

 Why a narrow focus?